emilhe/dash-celery-mwe/readme.md

     source venv/bin/activate
     pip install -r requirements.txt

-Copy the .env.example file to a .env file and in values in brackets [] (can be found in the [Azure portal](https://portal.azure.com/)).
+Copy the .env.example file to a .env file and fill in values in brackets [] (can be found in the [Azure portal](https://portal.azure.com/)).
 Next, start the worker process,

     celery -A cl.tasks worker --pool solo